Your Employer Has You Working At Home

 Photo by Tran Mau Tri Tam

-How can I work using best home network security practices?
+How can I work using the best home network security practices?

 Figure out what the best work at home network security practices are and how to incorporate them.
 Utilize company policies at home just like you would in the workplace.
 Keep an emphasis on data security.
 Protect data in transit and at rest.